doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 ###Library assemblies

-- **Compilation assemblies**: Referenced for all dependencies when compiling.
-Most of the time a project / package library has only one compilation assembly which is the same as the runtime assembly.
+- **Compilation assemblies**: Used to referenced all project dependencies when compiling.

 - **Default runtime assemblies**: Used for implementation at runtime, need to be loaded for all dependencies.

-Most of the time a project / package library has only one runtime assembly which is the same as the compilation assembly.
+- **Compile only assemblies**: Most of the time a project / package library has one compilation assembly which is also used as the default runtime assembly.
+If not, it's a compile only assembly.

 - **Specific runtime assemblies**: Some libraries provides Different implementations for different runtime environments.